Academic-Labbook/alp/README.md

 been made, as long as the author of the newer post remembered to link back to the older one.
 This feature acts like a bit like a "related posts" list on other websites.

-### Mathematical markup support
-ALP adds a TeX block to the Gutenberg editor in WordPress 5.0, allowing users to create equations.
-The equation is rendered within the editor so the user can check their markup, and the markup can be edited later alongside the rest of the post.

 ### Unread flags
 ALP tracks whether logged-in users have read new posts.
 When a new post is made, everyone except the post's author sees the new post as unread, designated in the *Labbook* theme using a closed